gopasspw/gopass/docs/hacking.md

 This document provides an overview on how to develop on gopass.

+## Development

+This project uses [GitHub Flow](https://guides.github.com/introduction/flow/).
+In other words, create feature branches from master, open an PR against master, and rebase onto master if necessary.

+We aim for compatibility with the [latest stable Go Release](https://golang.org/dl/) only.

+While this project is maintained by volunteers in their free time we aim to triage issues weekly and release a new version at least every quarter.

 ## Setting up an isolated development environment

 ### With GPG